Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 ### Total AVS FDV

-Definition: Total dollar value of AVS token FDV
+Definition: US Dollar value of all AVS Token FDVs

 Formula:

+- Retrieve the tokens of all AVS assets.
+- For each token, obtain its FDV (Fully Diluted Valuation) from Coingecko.
+- Sum up the FDVs of all tokens to get the total AVS FDV.

 Data Sources: Coingecko
 Data Fresh Frequency: Every 1 hour